STAHMAN GUITARS

 This time, the move was different.
 It was intentional and well-planned.

-My fiancé (update: we're married now!) and I bought a house here in Springfield, and I began to meet local musicians.
+I bought a house here in Springfield, and I began to meet local musicians.
 Through a little networking, I began taking on more frequent repair work.
 I've built a few guitars since I arrived, but things have picked up enough on the repair side of my business that it's now practically all I do.

 If there's anything I can do to make your guitar more fun, let me know.
 I operate by appointment only, and it's super easy to schedule online.
 See you soon!